minagawah/widgets-react-vs-solidjs/client/widget.solid/README.md

 and [Tailwind CSS](https://tailwindcss.com/docs/installation).
 Because I made them Web Components, a _Shadow Root_ is created for each widget when visiting the page.
-And, this is very important; when widgets are within _Shadow Roots_, they can _NOT_ look up globally defined CSS styles...
+And (this is very important) when widgets are within _Shadow Roots_, they can _NOT_ look up globally defined CSS styles!
-For any CSS-in-JS solutions usually inject styles globally, however, for widgets in Shadow Roots can _NOT_ look up the definitions...
+For any CSS-in-JS solutions usually inject styles globally, however, for widgets in _Shadow Roots_ can _NOT_ look up the definitions...

-For Emotion CSS has a way to create a local instance.
-So, I have a some voodoo tricks to locally inject Emotion instances.
+For Emotion CSS has a way to create a local instance, I have some voodoo tricks to locally inject Emotion instances (per widget).
 See the actual codes for details.

 Here are the voodoo tricks in `src/contexts/Emotion.jsx`: